majdsuhail/ProfReview-ReadMe/README.md

 # ProfeReview
 ### This repository was created as a documentation to explain how the platform (profreview.net) works and showcase its features.
-The main project is in a private repository for security reasons, so i made this one for the ReadMe.md file.
+The main project is in a private repository for security reasons.
 ## The project is live on [profreview.net](https://profreview.net/)

 ### Breif description: